 On why women are underrepresented in the kitchen: [Original in German] "Women in the kitchen create a better climate.
 Then the guys behave more decently and the sound is not quite so rough.
 The [women] cooks I was allowed to meet were sometimes more loving and creative than their colleagues.
 So qualifications [and expertise] is not [the issue].
 But the women have another problem: when they are between 20 and 30 years old, they [often] marry.
 And then [have] children.
 But mothers cannot spend 18 hours a day in a Michelin-star kitchen.
 This is for me the main reason why women are unfortunately underrepresented in this area."

 Follow him on Twitter and Instagram: @SchuhbeckAlfons and schuhbeck

 The Importance of Kitchen Safety

 Slips and trips are the most common workplace accident, and when you work in a kitchen with no experience, you might not realise that chefs need specialty footwear.
-There are a variety of slip-resistant, water resistant shoes with zone traction and specialty features to keep you safe at work through those first shifts.
-It’s important to invest in a pair of high-quality chef shoes to get you home safe and keep you comfortable all day long.
+There are a variety of slip-resistant, water resistant shoes with shoe traction and specialty features to keep you safe at work through those first shifts.
+It’s important to invest in a pair of high-quality chef shoes to get you home safely and keep you comfortable all day long.
 Find out about our new shoe technology too that’s designed to keep you safe.
 Click here.